spiral/docs/docs/en/http/middleware.md

 ## Combine with IoC scopes

-The Spiral Framework allows developers to combine middleware with the [IoC scope](../framework/scopes.md) to create a request-specific application context.
+Spiral Framework allows developers to combine middleware with the [IoC scope](../framework/scopes.md) to create a request-specific application context.

 This allows developers to set up a context for the current request, which can be accessed by other parts of the